Part 2 of the HashMap lab

 Step 7.
 Finish Implementing mousePressed

-statement where you are checking to make sure that elem
+Inside the if statement where you are checking to make sure that elem is a GLabel,

 Test it to make sure it does in fact play the sound and voila!